omkarcloud/botasaurus/README.md

 ### What is Botasaurus, and what are its main features?

-Botasaurus is an all-in-one web scraping framework designed to achieve two main goals:
+### What is Botasaurus, and what are its main features?

-1. Provide common web scraping utilities to solve the pain points of web scraping.
+Botasaurus is an all-in-one web scraping framework designed to achieve three main goals:

-2. Offer a user interface to make it easy for your non-technical customers to run web scrapers.
+1. Provide essential web scraping utilities to streamline the scraping process.

 To accomplish these goals, Botasaurus gives you 3 decorators:
 - `@browser`: For scraping web pages using a humane browser.